How many migrants cross the Channel – and how many are stopped?

 Starmer and Macron are up against a small boats crisis – but how many migrants cross the Channel and who gets turned away?

-More than 21,000 migrants have already crossed the English Channel from France this year – up 55 per cent from the same period in 2024 – meaning Sir Keir is on track to oversee the highest year for small-boats migration to the UK on record.
+More than 21,000 migrants have already crossed the Channel from France this year – up 55 per cent from the same period in 2024 – meaning Sir Keir Starmer is on track to oversee the highest year for small boats migration to the UK on record.

 Last year proved to be the deadliest for channel migration, with 73 migrants dying while making the crossing, but it appears the situation is only set to get worse.